Mozambique flag

 This momentum continued with the deployment of 29 CompassDR stationary X-ray systems and CAD4TB, which the Ministry of Health procured through PFSCM.

-The radiographer is doing a demo with patient for chest X-ray screening with the Delft Light in Mozambique
+A radiographer positioning a patient for a chest X-ray with the Delft Light system at a health facility in Mozambique.

 2025